 In evaluating the potential to introduce a separate Waste Collection Charge, it was identified that the level of service provided to commercial properties varies greatly depending on the size of the property and nature of business.
-It was also recognised that further data is required and consultation with commercial customers to determine whether their needs would change under a user pays system.
+It was also recognised that further data is required and consultation with commercial customers to determine their needs, noting that the number of bins issued does not always correlate with the number collected on a regular basis.

 Residential properties however are more consistent and it is a relatively simple process to introduce an appropriate charge.
-In view of this, it is proposed to phase in the implementation of a separate Waste Service Charge, with the charge implemented in 2016/17 for Residential properties and 2017/18 for non-residential properties.
+In view of this, it is proposed to phase in the implementation of a separate Waste Services Charge, with the charge implemented in 2016/17 for Residential properties and 2017/18 for non-residential properties.

 As the cost of the City's waste operation is not currently charged separately, it is effectively funded from Rates.
-In order to introduce a separate Waste Service Charge for residential properties, it is first necessary to reduce the rate in the dollar for that category by a corresponding amount.
+In order to introduce a separate Waste Services Charge for residential properties, it is first necessary to reduce the rate in the dollar for that category by a corresponding amount.